 KEHA members need to have a better understanding of their finances.
 They should be knowledgeable about planning for their future as well as retirement needs.
-Good record-keeping is essential for managing in difficult financial times.
-Disaster planning, as well as how to replace valuable documents, is essential for everyone.
+There are many ways to manage expenses such as managing holiday expenses and savvy shopping.
+Learning how to downsize their homes is part of many retirees financial planning.
 Many changes are happening with health care laws and insurance and we all need to stay abreast of these issues.